gkjohnson/index-html-webpack-example/README.md

 Including this script into a complete empty html file asside from the `html`, `head`, and `body` tags ([literally that's all](dist/index-bundle.html)) will run the page as it was before being bundled.

+TODO: It seems the `wc-loader` may not be the best solution for this.
+In another project it seemed that some styles were lost and some javascript was not getting added into the page properly (THREE.js, fore example)

 ## Total Solution
 TODO: Figure out how to output multiple root files and auto-generate the referenced `index-bundle.html` file with either inlined or `src`-referenced script tag